tasharen/ngui/Assets/NGUI/ReadMe - 3.0.6.txt

 3.0.6
 - NEW: Labels can now have gradients.
 - NEW: Clipped panels now have handles you can drag around instead of adjusting clipping in inspector.
+- NEW: Added a new widget type capable of drawing Unity 4.3 sprites.
 - NEW: Added UIToggle.GetActiveToggle.
 - NEW: You can now specify a material on dynamic font-using UILabels.
 - NEW: You can now specify character spacing on labels, and it works with both bitmap and dynamic fonts.